The Best French Press Coffee Makers: A Beginner's Guide

 Burr grinders are best.
 Blade grinders smash coffee beans into particles ranging from the very large to the very small.
 At least part of the grind will find its way into your beverage.

-Whichever way you brew your coffee, it is important to store beans and ground coffee properly.
 Coffee flavors are easily be ruined by mistreatment.

 Most of the flavors that we value come from the aromatic oils in the beans.
 Oils of all kinds spoil if they are exposed to air or to too much heat,.
 Bitter flavors can easily result.